Akuli/teek/docs/misc-objs.rst

 This page contains documentation of classes that represent different kinds of things.

-.. autoclass:: tkinder.Color
+.. autoclass:: pythotk.Color
     :members:
-.. autoclass:: tkinder.Callback
+.. autoclass:: pythotk.Callback
     :members: